-In the 1600′s coffee made its way to Europe, first through the port of Venice, Italy.
-By sea it traveled, and traveled, and traveled some more.
-In the days before FedEx (can that even be imagined), people were eagerly waiting any new shipment and patient with the not-so-great shape some of the items.
+In the 1600s coffee made its way to Europe, first through the port of Venice, Italy.
+By sea, it traveled, and traveled, and traveled some more.
+In the days before FedEx (can that even be imagined), people were eagerly waiting for any new shipment and were patient with the not-so-great shape of some of the items.
 Monsooned coffee was born out of this unlikely situation.

 India Monsoon Coffee by Pradeep Kumbhashi

 As the shipping methods and vessels improved, the taste of the coffee changed.
 No longer were the coffee beans subject to these “sub-standard” conditions.
 The coffee arrived fresh, now tasting brighter, spicier, more acidic, and less earthy.
 They said, “What happened to our coffee?!”
 All the great, new shipping methods that kept the items nice turned out to be a problem instead of an improvement.
 The people were upset, wanting again the coffee they had grown to love.
 The original taste of this coffee was lost, but not forever.

 In India now there is a common process, called monsooning, that recreates this taste.
 After the coffee beans are washed, instead of the normal drying process, they are spread out on a warehouse floor during the monsoon season.
 They are not directly rained on but instead soak up moisture from the humid air blowing through.
 This process can take up to 16 weeks to complete, recreating the humid, long journey that once brought this beloved bean to Europe.

 If you would like to take a journey back to the 1600s, brew a cup of Monsooned Malabar and let your imagination run away.
 Some supermarkets carry it, but it is easily purchased on the internet.

 Rev. Edward Terry, the chaplain to Sir Thomas Roe who was ambassador at the court of Emperor Jehangir, provides a detailed account of its usage (in 1616):